jdereg/json-io/README.md

 ___
 ### Revision History
  * 4.5.0
   * Black-list support for excluding fields.
 Submitted by @sgandon
+  * Pretty-print with support for options.
+Submitted by @dtracers
  * 4.4.0
   * JsonReader.jsonToMaps() API is no longer recommended (not yet deprecated).
 These can easily be turned into JsonReader.jsonToJava(json, [(JsonReader.USE_MAPS):true]).
 The one difference is the return value will match the return value type of the JSON (not always be a Map).
  * 4.3.1